Spartacus (film): Home media

 The film was first released on VHS in 1985 by MCA Home Video in a reconstructed version that reinstated most of the footage cut from subsequent reissues.
 The restored version was released on VHS by MCA/Universal in November 1991, and was subsequently released on LaserDisc by The Criterion Collection the following year.
 Criterion would later release the movie on DVD in 2001.

 The film was released on Blu-ray in 2010 by Universal Pictures, but this release was panned by critics and fans alike, mainly due to the lackluster picture quality and sound.
 As a result, this release was highly controversial and did poorly in sales.

 In 2015, for its 55th anniversary, the film went through an extensive 4K digital restoration, from a 6K scan of the 1991 reconstruction of the film, in which Robert A. Harris served as consultant.
 The 2015 restoration is 12 minutes longer and the original, six-channel audio track was also remixed and remastered in 7.1 surround sound.
 The film was re-released to Blu-ray Disc on October 6, 2015, featuring a 1080p transfer of the 2015 restoration in 2.20:1 aspect ratio and 7.1 DTS-HD Master Audio surround sound.
 Special features include a featurette on the 2015 restoration, a 2015 interview with Kirk Douglas, and several features from the Criterion Collection DVD.

 On July 21, 2020, Universal Pictures Home Entertainment released the film on UHD Blu-ray.

 The 2015 restoration had originally been scheduled to have its theatrical premiere in March 2015 at the TCM Classic Film Festival, but was pulled from the festival, and from a July 2015 engagement in Chicago, because the restoration had not been completed in time.
 The DCP version of the restoration played at Film Forum in New York City, November 4–12, 2015.

+The Criterion Collection announced on June 22, 2026 that the film would be released on 4K as part of The Complete Kubrick box set.

 Reception

 Box office

 Spartacus was a commercial success upon its release and became the highest-grossing film of 1960.
-In its first year from 304 dates (including 116 in 25 countries outside the US and Canada), it had grossed $17 million, including nearly $1.5 million from over half a million admission in over a year at the DeMille Theatre.
+In its first year from 304 dates (including 116 in 25 countries outside the US and Canada), it had grossed $17 million, including nearly $1.5 million from more than half a million admissions in over a year at the DeMille Theatre.
 By January 1963, the film had earned theatrical rentals of $14 million in the United States and Canada.
 The 1967 re-release increased its North American rentals to $14.6 million.